DrewCarlson/mobius.kt/docs/modules/codegen.md

 A common pain point with Mobius.kt is wrapping Event types to their state change functions.
 In Mobius.kt this code is implemented in your `Update` function, taking an event and returning a `Next` instance.

-Using [KSP](https://github.com/google/ksp/), `mobiuskt-update-generator` provides code generation to reduce manual boilerplate when writing complex `Update` functions.
+Using [KSP](https://github.com/google/ksp/), `mobiuskt-codegen` provides code generation to reduce manual boilerplate when writing complex `Update` functions.

 Given a `sealed class Event` declaration, an interface is generated defining update methods for each `Event` subclass and the exhaustive `when` block in the `update` method.